rjhaggart/grunt-bs-groundwrk/README.md

 grunt-bs-groundwrk
 ================

-Opinionated kick starter for a static site, built on Grunt.js with Bower, Assemble, Bootstrap, Require.js with a little H5BP.
+Opinionated kick starter for a static site, built on Grunt.js with Bower, Assemble, Bootstrap, Require.js and a little H5BP.

 ##Getting started